saladtopfive/OTWnatas-walkthrough/natas8/solution.md

 ```
 5. That will give you the ***secret***.
 Which you need to input in the main website.

+## :boom: Alternitevly

+I made a python script called `decoder-script.py` where you can just paste the encoded secret.
+The output will be in a `b'DECODED SECRET'`format.
+Make sure to copy it correctly.

-Correctly following these steps will grant you access into natas9.
+By following these steps will grant you access into natas9.